 Could I just use a teeth whitening toothpaste?

-What about my fillings or crowns?
+What will happen to my fillings or crowns?